B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/01_letFunction.md

 1. Result of `funWithSideEffect` is now accessible by reference `it`.
-2. Use safe call, so `let` and its code block will be executed only with non-null value.
+2. Use safe call, so `let` and its code block will be executed only with a non-null value.